AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 }
 ```

-Learn more about the dynamicBlocks GraphQL endpoint in the [developer documentation](https://developer.adobe.com/commerce/webapi/graphql/schema/store/queries/dynamic-blocks/).
+Learn more about the dynamicBlocks GraphQL query in the [developer documentation](https://developer.adobe.com/commerce/webapi/graphql/schema/store/queries/dynamic-blocks/).

 >[!NOTE]
 >